-The day comprises two sessions of teaching and learning.
-Each of these begin with whole-class learning.
+The day comprises of two sessions of teaching and learning.
+Each of these sessions begins with whole-class learning on the carpet.
 The children then participate in a range of activities in both the indoor and outdoor learning environments.
 The Class Teacher and Early Years Practitioner will lead or support the children's learning throughout the day and the children will be expected to spend some of their time working independently.

-The children have their lunchtime from 11.50-1.00pm.
+The children have their lunchtime between 11.50am and 1.00pm.
 They wash their hands before they have a school dinner or eat their packed lunch.
 When they have finished they are allowed to play outside for the remaining time.
 The children tidy up towards the end of each session and come together as a class to celebrate their learning.
-At the end of the day, they enjoy a story time with their
+At the end of the day, they enjoy a story time session with their teacher.
+The children then collect their water bottles, book bags and coats.
+The school day ends at 3.15pm.

-(ON)

-The children finish their day at 3.15pm

-Learning in Reception

-Construction

-Art area

-Role play

-Maths

-Small world

-Outdoor learning

-Helping your child learn

-You can help them do well at school by ensuring they go every day.
+Helping your child learn You can help your child do well at school by ensuring they go every day.
 The photos in this brochure show you just how much they enjoy learning with their friends!
-There are plenty of ways they can build on this learning outside of school too - just through playing and being involved in everyday activities.
+There are plenty of ways they can build on this learning outside of school too - just through playing and being involved in everyday activities with their family and friends.
 For example, encourage your child to observe and talk about their surroundings with them whenever you can.
 Everywhere you go there are things to read and recognise - whether you are shopping, waiting for a bus, visiting a museum or sitting at the doctors.
-Even young children can be helped to read notices and signs, and understand what they mean.
+Even young children can be helped to read notices and signs around them, and understand what they mean.
 Get into the habit of reading a book at a time that suits you both.
 It doesn't have to be for long - just 10 or 15 minutes.
-Talk about the plot, the characters and what might happen next.
+Talk about the plot, the characters and discuss what might happen next.
 If English is not your first language, make sure you continue to speak and read to your child in your own language too.
 That way they will develop their language skills and this will make learning English much easier.
-Talk to your child about their day at school, as children do better at school when their parents show an interest in what they're learning.

-Once your child starts school, it's important to still make time to do activities together outside of school as a family - for example: going to your local library, park, museum or leisure centre - when they are open!
+You can also talk to your child about their day at school, as children do better at school when their parents show an interest in what they're learning.
+Once your child starts school, it is important to still make time to do activities together outside of school as a family - for example: going to your local library, park, museum or leisure centre.